 Roofing manufacturer GAF offers a long-term preventive solution for blue-green algae: GAF StainGuard Plus™ Shingles.
 It contains algae-fighting copper capsules blended with the roofing granules.
 Unlike competing products, StainGuard Plus Shingles feature a proprietary Time-Release technology that releases copper particles slowly and consistently over its life span, guaranteeing protection from blue-green algae for a long time.

-Diamond Roofing Specialist Inc. is your leading provider of roofing services.
+Diamond Roofing Specialists, Inc. is your leading provider of roofing services.
 Give us a call at (203) 754-7884 or fill out our contact form.
 We serve customers in Waterbury, Danbury and Watertown, CT.